calliope-project/calliope/docs/math/index.md

-# In-built math
+# Inbuilt math

 Since Calliope version 0.7, The math used to build optimisation problems is stored in YAML files.
-The in-built math is a re-implementation of the former math formulation in this YAML format.
+The inbuilt math is a re-implementation of the former math formulation in this YAML format.

 The base math is _always_ applied to your model when you `build` the optimisation problem.
 In addition, there are other math formulation files built in which you can load into your model.